Quanta-Switch/ansible_qnos_modules/README.md

 ### Correctly setup the path for custom modules and plugins
 Please refer to [Adding modules and plugins locally](https://docs.ansible.com/ansible/latest/dev_guide/developing_locally.html) to correctly setup the path for QNOS modules and plugins.

-You need store the downloaded files to the corresponding directories, for example, to use a local module only in certain playbooks: you can copy the files in library to a sub-directory called library in the directory that contains the playbook(s).
+You need store the downloaded files to the corresponding directories, for example, to use a local module only in certain playbooks: you can copy the files in `library` to a sub-directory called `library` in the directory that contains the playbook(s).
-You can still set the following variables to instruct Ansible to look for additionally directories to look for modules, module utils, plugins.
+You can still set the following variables to instruct Ansible to look for additionally directories to look for modules, module utils, and different kinds of plugins.
 ```
 library
 module_utils